5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Once the cement is fully cured, you will have a finished lampshade

-Step 10: Finish and Install
+Step 10: Seal and Install

 Take some wood glue and use a brush to apply a coat over the lampshade